 Who are the dead who are raised from the dead here in this passage?
 They are the ones who are lost in trespasses and sins, but Jesus says that He gives life to whom He will.
 This is because He is God.
 He is Sovereign.
 Only God can raise the dead and give life.
 This is not talking about raising up people from physical death to physical life.
 That is beyond the context of this passage.
 No, this is talking about eternal life.
 This eternal life is both the new life now given to believers (John 5:24; 11:24-26; 2 Corinthians 5:17) and the resurrection of the body at Christ’s second coming (1 Corinthians 15:42-57; 1 Thessalonians 4:13-18).
 What about this judgment stuff?
 This is another claim to our Lord’s deity.
 The Father has delegated this to the Son.
 In v23, our Lord makes it clear that anyone who does not honor Him does not honor the Father, therefore, those religions who claim to be Abrahamic in origin, who consider Jesus to be merely a prophet, are proven false right here because they fail to worship and honor Jesus.
 In v24, our Lord makes a very striking statement about our salvation.
 Those truly in Christ possess eternal life right now.
 It begins immediately, in a partially realized, but significant way, when we believe in Jesus.
 Therefore, no matter how rough things get as we approach the end of this age, we can face the last judgment with confidence.

-ἀμὴν ἀμὴν λέγω ὑμῖν ὅτι ἔρχεται ὥρα καὶ νῦν ἐστιν ὅτε οἱ νεκροὶ ἀκούσουσιν τῆς φωνῆς τοῦ υἱοῦ τοῦ θεοῦ καὶ οἱ ἀκούσαντες ζήσουσιν. ὥσπερ γὰρ ὁ πατὴρ ἔχει ζωὴν ἐν ἑαυτῷ, οὕτως καὶ τῷ υἱῷ ἔδωκεν ζωὴν ἔχειν ἐν ἑαυτῷ. καὶ ἐξουσίαν ἔδωκεν αὐτῷ κρίσιν ποιεῖν, ὅτι υἱὸς ἀνθρώπου ἐστίν. μὴ θαυμάζετε τοῦτο, ὅτι ἔρχεται ὥρα ἐν ᾗ πάντες οἱ ἐν τοῖς μνημείοις ἀκούσουσιν τῆς φωνῆς αὐτοῦ καὶ ἐκπορεύσονται οἱ τὰ ἀγαθὰ ποιήσαντες εἰς ἀνάστασιν ζωῆς, οἱ δὲ τὰ φαῦλα πράξαντες εἰς ἀνάστασιν κρίσεως.
-(John 5:25-29 NA27)
+25 ἀμὴν ἀμὴν λέγω ὑμῖν ὅτι ἔρχεται ὥρα καὶ νῦν ἐστιν ὅτε οἱ νεκροὶ ἀκούσουσιν τῆς φωνῆς τοῦ υἱοῦ τοῦ θεοῦ καὶ οἱ ἀκούσαντες ζήσουσιν.
+26 ὥσπερ γὰρ ὁ πατὴρ ἔχει ζωὴν ἐν ἑαυτῷ, οὕτως καὶ τῷ υἱῷ ἔδωκεν ζωὴν ἔχειν ἐν ἑαυτῷ.
+27 καὶ ἐξουσίαν ἔδωκεν αὐτῷ κρίσιν ποιεῖν, ὅτι υἱὸς ἀνθρώπου ἐστίν.
+28 μὴ θαυμάζετε τοῦτο, ὅτι ἔρχεται ὥρα ἐν ᾗ πάντες οἱ ἐν τοῖς μνημείοις ἀκούσουσιν τῆς φωνῆς αὐτοῦ 29 καὶ ἐκπορεύσονται οἱ τὰ ἀγαθὰ ποιήσαντες εἰς ἀνάστασιν ζωῆς, οἱ δὲ τὰ φαῦλα πράξαντες εἰς ἀνάστασιν κρίσεως.
+John 5:25-29 (NA28)

-“Amen, amen I say to you that an hour is coming an now is when the dead will hear the voice of the Son of God and those having heard will live.
-For just as the Father has life in Himself, so also He gave the Son life to have in Himself, and He gave authority to Him to make judgment because He is the Son of Man.
-Do not marvel at this for an hour is coming in which all those in the graves will hear His voice and will come out.
-The ones having done good things to a resurrection of life, but the one having practiced evil things to a resurrection of judgment.” (a personal translation of John 5:25-29 from the NA27 Greek text)
+25 “Amen, amen I say to you that an hour is coming an now is when the dead will hear the voice of the Son of God and those having heard will live.
+26 For just as the Father has life in Himself, so also He gave the Son life to have in Himself, 27 and He gave authority to Him to make judgment because He is the Son of Man.
+28 Do not marvel at this for an hour is coming in which all those in the graves will hear His voice 29 and will come out.
+The ones having done good things to a resurrection of life, but the one having practiced evil things to a resurrection of judgment.”
+John 5:25-29 translated from the NA28 Greek text)